 - Isoniazid, an antibiotic used to treat tuberculosis (TB)

 Drug-induced lupus typically goes away after the person stops taking the medication.

 Most babies born to mothers with SLE are healthy.
-However, around 1 percent of women with autoantibodies relating to lupus will have a baby with neonatal lupus.
+However, around

 The woman may have SLE, Sjögren's syndrome, or no disease symptoms at all.

 The lesions usually go away after a few weeks.
 However, some infants have a congenital heart block, in which the heart cannot regulate a normal and rhythmic pumping action.
 The infant may need a pacemaker.
 This can be a life-threatening condition.

 It is important for women with SLE or other related autoimmune disorders to be under a doctor's care during pregnancy.